-- Gaspar, often portrayed as middle-aged, bears the gift of frankincense, symbolizing spirituality and prayer.
+- Caspar, often portrayed as middle-aged, bears the gift of frankincense, symbolizing spirituality and prayer.

-- Baltasar, typically portrayed as a dark-skinned figure, offers the gift of myrrh, symbolizing the human experience and the sacrifices made in life.
+- Balthazar, typically portrayed as a dark-skinned figure, offers the gift of myrrh, symbolizing the human experience and the sacrifices made in life.

 They ride atop magnificent floats, each accompanied by their pages or assistants who distribute sweets, small gifts, and goodwill to the crowds.
 Their presence, marked by opulent robes, captivating performances, and benevolent generosity, embodies the heart of Three Kings’ Day in Seville.
 Children, in particular, look forward to this moment, as it’s a time when they share their wishes with the Wise Men.

 This article is part of a complete tutorial about Christmas in Seville where you can read all the information you need to enjoy the best Christmas holidays in Seville.